kmulroy1972/Mosaic-Health-Policy-Brand-Automation-Suite/packages/backend-functions/src/brandguidanceagent/README.md

 ## Overview

 BrandGuidanceAgent is an Azure Function that analyzes documents against brand formatting and compliance rules using Azure OpenAI GPT-4o.
+It provides automated brand compliance checking to ensure all documents adhere to MHP (Mosaic Health Policy) brand guidelines.

+## Purpose

+This function serves as an automated brand compliance checker for documents, helping content creators and brand managers ensure consistency across all organizational materials.
+It analyzes document text and format rules to identify violations and provide actionable feedback.

 ## Endpoint